anseki/leader-line/README.md

 *Default:* `false`

 An Object that can have properties as [Animation Options](#animation-options) to animate the effect.
-Or `true` to animate it with following default options.
+Or `true` to animate it with the following default options.

 Default Animation Options: `{duration: 1000, timing: 'linear'}`